pivotiiii/hourglass/README.md

 - The double click shows/hides all the timer windows.
 - All the timers are arranged by the time left.
 The order of the timers is new, expired, paused, running.
-- The **Exit** menu command asks to close all the running timer windows if the **Prompt on exit** option is on.
+- The pause sign is shown over the notification icon if at least one timer is paused.
+- The digits from 0 to 9 are hotkeys for timers in the notification area context menu.
 - The **Pause all** menu command pauses all the running timers.
 - The **Resume all** menu command resumes all the paused timers.
-- The pause sign is shown over the notification icon if at least one timer is paused.
+- The **Exit** menu command asks to close all the running timer windows if the **Prompt on exit** option is on.

 ### Timer Windows

+#### Keyboard Shortcuts

 - The `Esc` shortcut minimizes the timer window.
 - The `F11` shortcut makes the timer window full screen and back.
 - The `Ctrl+N` shortcut creates a new timer window.

-- The mouse double-click on progress border makes the timer window full screen and back.
+#### Context Menu

-- The minimum timer window size is limited by the Windows.
+- All the timer window commands are available in the timer window context menu.
-- The timer tooltip is shown if the timer window size is too small.
+- The shortcuts are displayed in the timer window context menu.
-- All the timer windows are arranged by the time left.
-The order of the timer windows is new, expired, paused, running.
-- When the timer window is minimized or closed the next visible non-minimized timer window is activated.
 - The **Window title** submenu is available directly from the timer window context menu.
 - The **Reset bounds** menu command sets the timer window default position and size.
 - The **Restore**, **Minimize** and **Maximize** timer window commands are always present in the timer window context menu.
-- All the timer window commands are available in the timer window context menu.
-- Shortcuts are displayed in the timer window context menu.
-- The progress bar changes direction to vertical when the height is more than the width and vice versa.
-- The switching between light and dark themes is improved.
 - The **Advanced options** / **Display time in the digital clock format** timer window context menu option toggles the displayed time digital clock time format.
 The command-line option is `--digital-clock-time` / `-c`
 - The **Advanced options** / **Activate next window when minimized or closed** timer window context menu option enables the next timer window activation when the current timer window is minimized or closed.
 The command-line option is `--activate-next` / `-an`
-- The timer window pops up on the current virtual desktop.
-- The sound file can be placed to the `%LOCALAPPDATA%\Hourglass` or `%LOCALAPPDATA%\Hourglass\Sounds` directories.
-It can be the symbolic link created by the `mklink` system command.
 - The **Pause all** timer window context menu command pauses all the running timers.
 Command-line command is `pause`
 - The **Resume all** timer window context menu command resumes all the paused timers.
 Command-line command is `resume`

+#### Other

+- All the timer windows are arranged by the time left.
+The order of the timer windows is new, expired, paused, running.
+- The minimum timer window size is limited by the Windows only.
+- The timer tooltip is shown if the timer window size is too small.
+- The progress bar changes direction to vertical when the height is more than the width and vice versa.
+- When the timer window is minimized or closed the next visible non-minimized timer window is activated.
+- The time left is now used for editing instead of the original launch time.
+- The timer window pops up on the current virtual desktop.
+- The mouse double-click on progress border toggles full screen.
+- The sound file can be placed to the `%LOCALAPPDATA%\Hourglass` or `%LOCALAPPDATA%\Hourglass\Sounds` directories.
+It can be the symbolic link created by the `mklink` system command.

 ### Misc